kevanks/final-project-backend/schedule.md

 # 1/17
 - Got the show and delete functions working on the frontend
 - Got the edit function on frontend working and added modal for it too
-- Successfully launched backend on heroku
+- Successfully launched backend on Heroku
-- Successfully launched frontend on heroku
+- Successfully launched frontend on Heroku
 - Added new column to my postgres table to display images of movies (forgot to add it initially)
 # 1/18
 - Began researching how to add user auth to a PERN stack